Claude Joseph: Acting Prime Minister of Haiti

-Acting President of Haiti

 On 7 July 2021, President Moïse was assassinated and First Lady Martine Moïse was injured during an attack at their residence in Pétion-Ville.
 Joseph assumed political control of the government, and blamed the attack on "a group of unidentified individuals, some of whom spoke in Spanish and English."
 At that time, Joseph stated that he was in control of the country.
 The legal succession to the presidency was unclear.
 Meanwhile, eight out of ten sitting members of Haiti's Senate chose the Senate speaker Joseph Lambert as the interim President on 9 July.

 The United Nations special envoy for Haiti, Helen La Lime, said on 8 July 2021 that Joseph would lead Haiti until an election is held later in the year, urging all parties to set aside differences.
 The United States meanwhile recognized Joseph as the interim Prime Minister of Haiti.

 A group of prominent diplomats to Haiti called the "Core Group", which is made up of ambassadors to Haiti from Brazil, the European Union, France, Germany, Spain and the United States, in addition to representatives to Haiti from the Organization of American States and the United Nations, called on Ariel Henry to take charge as the head of the government.

 On 19 July, Joseph announced in an interview with The Washington Post that he would be stepping down soon and handing over power to Henry, whom he had met with many times in the past week to resolve the dispute, but expected that he will remain the foreign minister in that government.
 He added that he was doing it to honor the late President Moïse's final wish.
 Upon being questioned by The New York Times, he rejected that he was stepping down due to international pressure.
-Henry was sworn-in on 20 July, while Joseph retained the post of foreign minister.
+Henry was sworn in on 20 July, while Joseph retained the post of foreign minister.

-Post-presidency
+Post-premiership

 Joseph was replaced as foreign minister by Jean Victor Généus on 25 November 2021.
-He has defied Acting President Ariel Henry instigating upheaval against the Haitian administration.
+He has defied Acting President Ariel Henry, instigating upheaval against the Haitian administration.

 On 3 September 2022, Joseph launched his own political party named Les Engagés pour le Développement ("Committed to Development").
 On 7 September, Joseph was declared persona non grata by the Dominican Republic and is not allowed to enter that country.

+On 19 February 2024, Joseph, along with Jovenel's widow Martine Moïse and former police chief Léon Charles, were indicted by a judge in connection to Jovenel Moïse's assassination.
+Joseph and Martine were charged with complicity and criminal association, while Charles was charged with murder and attempted murder.
+It is alleged that Joseph and Martine Moïse conspired together to replace Moïse with Joseph.
+Joseph denied the accusation and accused Ariel Henry of orchestrating the case for political reasons.
+He said that Henry was "the main beneficiary" of the assassination.
+The indictment was overturned on 13 October 2025 following an appeal.